jdart1/arasan-chess/README.md

 favor selecting moves with positive manually set weights in the Arasan book.
 - Randomize book moves - value from 0 to 100, default 50.
 Higher values
 favor selecting moves with a greater degree of randomness.
+- Position learning - true to enable position learning (storing key position results in a file and later retrieving them).
 - UCI_LimitStrength - true or false, default false.
 True to limit the engine playing strength.
 - UCI_Elo - desired playing strength, settable from Elo 1000 to Elo 2600.
 This is